JakeRoyRandall/sourdough-life-cpp/README.md

 `--detect-cycle` remembers complete grids, including the selected finite or toroidal boundary mode, and stops at the first repeated state with its transient length and period.
 The remembered-state table uses a conservative estimated 32 MiB state budget; if the budget is reached, detection is disabled, the table is released, and the program reports that it is continuing the ordinary simulation.
 The `AFTER` line and SVG generation use the actual executed generation after an early stop.

 `--stats` adds an initial and final summary without changing the default output.
 Each summary reports living-cell count and the smallest axis-aligned bounding rectangle using zero-based coordinates; an empty grid is reported explicitly as `bounds empty`.
 The final summary reflects an early cycle stop when `--detect-cycle` is also used.

+`--rule B3/S23` selects a strict outer-totalistic rule.
+Birth and survival digits must be unique values from 0 through 8; either section may be empty (`B/S23`, `B3/S`, or `B/S`), and digits are canonically sorted when reported.
+The default rule is Conway `B3/S23`, and custom rules are reported in the CLI header and SVG footer.
+Rules apply equally to finite and toroidal grids and are part of cycle state identity.

 Tests compile and run the same `LifeGrid` implementation: